sheetalvarsh/Assistant-Caller/README.md

 # Multi-Modal Chatbot Application: Voice-Bot

 ## Overview
 This project aims to develop a multi-modal chatbot application that enables users to engage in conversations with the chatbot using both speech and text-based inputs.
 The chatbot will utilize speech recognition to convert user speech into text and employ text-to-speech technology to respond to users audibly.
-This project is a multimodal chatbot that allows users to interact using both text-to-speech and speech-to-text functionalities.
 The chatbot is built using Python and Flask for the backend, and HTML, CSS, and JavaScript for the frontend.

 ## Features